Financing and capacity building for micro and small Climate-smart Enterprises: Filling the gap of the missing middle

 State of implementation/results

-- The project combines knowledge and resource building for socially-inclusive and climate-friendly small and medium-sized enterprises (SMEs) with the promotion of enabling institutional frameworks, and extends this offering with a combination of green-recovery-related topics.
+- The project combined knowledge and resource building for socially inclusive and climate-friendly small and medium-sized enterprises (SMEs) with the promotion of enabling institutional frameworks, and extended this offering with a combination of green recovery-related topics.

 - To date, numerous winners have been awarded the "SEED Low Carbon Award" in public ceremony, including participants from Ghana, India, Indonesia, South Africa, Thailand and Uganda.
-The startups receive proven SEED training programs (conducted in collaboration with local business development service providers) to improve and scale up their business models.
+The startups received proven SEED training programs (conducted in collaboration with local business development service providers) to improve and expand their business models.

-- To improve access to finance for socially-inclusive and climate-smart SMEs, Practitioner Labs Climate Finance were held in South Africa, Ghana, Indonesia, India, Thailand and Uganda between 2019 and 2022.
-The Labs promote the design, development, and implementation of prototype financial products and instruments in the areas of climate change daptation and THG-mitigation.
+- To improve access to finance for socially inclusive and climate-smart SMEs, Practitioner Labs Climate Finance were held in South Africa, Ghana, Indonesia, India, Thailand, and Uganda from 2019 to 2022.
+The Labs promote the design, development, and implementation of prototype financial products and instruments in the areas of climate adaptation and greenhouse gas mitigation.

-- National SEED Hubs will be established in Uganda, Ghana, South Africa, Indonesia, India and Thailand in collaboration with local actors and organizations.
-The national hubs are direct contacts for SMEs on the ground, provide local networks, and coordinate the project's upcoming activities in the respective country.
+- In cooperation with local actors and organizations, national SEED hubs are being established in Uganda, Ghana, South Africa, Indonesia, India and Thailand.
+The national hubs are direct contacts for SMEs on the ground, provide local networks and coordinate the activities pending in the project in the respective country.

 Latest Update: